nazuke/SEOMacroscope/docs/_posts/2018-09-04-seo-macroscope-release-v1.7.4.0.md

 ---
 layout: post
 title: "New v1.7.4 release of SEO Macroscope: Divine Predecessors"
-date: "2018-09-05 09:00:00 -09:00"
+date: "2018-09-04 09:00:00 -09:00"
-published: false
+published: true
 description: "This release of SEO Macroscope adds parent directory probing."
 excerpt: "This release of SEO Macroscope adds parent directory probing."
 ---

-This release of SEO Macroscope adds parent directory probing, and fixes a few bugs.
+This release of SEO Macroscope adds parent directory probing, and fixes bugs.
 {: .lead }

 Source code and an installer can be found on GitHub at: